vegaprotocol/specs/protocol/0058-simple-POS-rewards.md

 ## Distribution of Rewards

-A component of the trading fees that are collected from price takers of a market are reserved for rewarding validators and stakers .
-These fees are denominated in the settlement currencies of the markets and are collected into an infrastructure fee account for that asset.These fees are "held" in this pool account for a length of time, determined by a network parameter (`infra-fee-hold-time`).
+A component of the trading fees that are collected from price takers of a market are reserved for rewarding validators and stakers.
+These fees are denominated in the settlement currencies of the markets and are collected into an [infrastructure fee](./0029-feeds.md) [account](./0013-accounts.md) for that asset.
+These fees are "held" in this pool account for a length of time, determined by a network parameter (`infra-fee-hold-time`).

 They are then distributed to the general accounts of eligible recipients; that is, the validators and delegators, in amounts as per above calculation.